Get Involved

 WHY ADVOCACY MATTERS

-North Atlantic right whales are protected under the Marine Mammal Protection Act (1972) and Endangered Species Act (1973), so policies and regulations to protect them come via the federal government.
+The ocean’s common resources are shared by everyone and legislative protections prevent its destruction.
+North Atlantic right whales are protected under the Marine Mammal Protection Act (1972) and Endangered Species Act (1973), and policies and regulations to protect them come via agencies of the federal government.
 Elected officials work for their constituents and we must demand better protections for whales and their ocean environment, as well as better tools for fishermen to eliminate entanglement risk.
 Here are some ways to help.

 WRITE TO YOUR ELECTED OFFICIALS